 Applications | Exterior furniture, Wood floors |

-Now you have a clear idea about what are the best stain products you should go with when working with ash wood to get the finish as you wish.
+Now you have a clear idea about what are the best stain products you should go with when working with ash wood to get the finish you wish.

 Does Ash Need Wood Conditioner Before Staining?

-Ash is known as one of the easiest woods to stain.
 Ashwood stains well and evenly throughout the wood without the need for a wood conditioner.

 Because ash wood takes stains well and evenly without making streaks or blotchy surfaces.